4KiB/vendored-v/README.md

 A `.vendor` file in the root of each `src/vendor/` repository contains audit detail on the download of upstream files.
-This file is simple enough to update manually and is simple enough for a small program to manage.\* The format is the git remote URL at a given reference, followed by one or more lines modifying the resulting clone.
+This file is simple enough to update manually and is simple enough for a small program to manage.\* The format is the git remote URL at a given reference, followed by zero or more lines modifying the resulting clone.

 ```